Dietitian’s Guide to the Health Benefits of Oats

 - Copper: maintains cellular energy, supports iron metabolism, and builds cellular antioxidants

-- Zinc: critical for wound healing, gut cell metabolism, and immune function
+- Zinc: the same serving of oats contains about 1.5 mg of zinc – critical for wound healing, gut cell metabolism, and immune function

 - Phosphorus: an important structural component of bone (it’s not just about calcium!)

 - Potassium: 1/2 cup of rolled oats contains almost 400mg of heart healthy potassium!

 And we can’t have a discussion about oats unless we talk about soluble fibre.
 Yep, the oatmeal story just gets sexier, doesn’t it?